maxboels/how-to-guidance/tensorboard/README.md

 ## 1. open new command line window connect to the server

-Type "hostname" in terminal to get your <hostname>:
+Type "hostname" in terminal to get your "HOSTNAME":
     ```
     ssh -N -f -L <LOCALPORT>:<HOSTNAME>:<DGXPORT> mboels@h1
     ```